vessels-tech/papers/gw_iota_climate_ledger.md

 ## Proposed Technology

 - IOTA & IOTA Flash Channels
-- Smart Pumps
+- Smart Pumps (IOT connected pumps which record real-time pumping data)
 - Rasberry Pi/Lightweight computing platform + Cloud Services for performing PoW and fleet management
 - Network access point (sim card or wifi)

 ## Phase 1

-The funding we request for Phase 1 of this project is primarily to demonstrate a real world use case for IOTA, and to show as much "working out" as possible.
-We want to contribute to the IOTA community, and enourage as many people as possible to get on board with the IOTA revolution.
+The funding we request for Phase 1 of this project is primarily to demonstrate a real world use case for DLT to work towards climate change intervention.

-By the end of Phase 1, we will be poised to implement a field trial, where we can study how this concept and IOTA performs in the real world.
-We also hope that this will be the beginning of a research paper that can submitted to an academic journal or conference, further bolstering the reputation of IOTA.
+By the end of Phase 1, we will be poised to implement a field trial, where we can study how this concept and technology performs in the real world.
+We also hope that this will be the beginning of a research paper that can submitted to an academic journal or conference.

 ### Roadmap:

-**March - June 2018:** Feasibility investigation
+**May - July 2018:** Feasibility investigation
-**June - July 2018:** Prototype Development, Landing page development
+**July - August 2018:** Prototype Development, Landing page development
-**August 2018:** Review, blog posts etc.
+**September 2018:** Project Review, Publish Code, Submit research paper for conference of journal

 ### Deliverables

 - Feasibility Study into the use of IOTA for smart groundwater pumps
 - Open Source codebase for GWIota 0.1
-- A much better name
-- At least 3 tutorials on how someone else can build GWIota from scratch themselves, and apply to different intersections of IOT and Payments.
-Suggested topics include:
-  - Using IOTA and Flash Channels for One to Many Payments
-  - Making IOTA resilient in low-data situations
-- Basic landing page to promote GW Iota and IOTA
+- Basic landing page to promote GW Iota

 Please get in touch if you have any questions this project, or seek clarification on any points.